philip98/philip98.github.io/education.md

 ## Master
-I obtained two Masters of Science: one in physics, one in maths from the [University of Amsterdam][uva], where I studied 2019–2022 and graduated with an average of 9.3.
+I obtained two Masters of Science: one in physics, one in maths from the [University of Amsterdam][uva], where I studied 2019–2022 and graduated in 2022.

 During my studies I took numerous courses focussing on condensed matter, quantum field theory, general relativity, string theory, geometry, functional